Patilakshata008/Predicting-the-likelihood-of-e-signing-a-loan-based-on-financial-history/README.md

+Predicting the Likelihood of E-Signing a Loan Based on Financial History

 The Model Building Process is composed of multiple parts:

 Plotting with Matplotlib and Seaborn - A lot of time will be spent on Exploratory Data Analysis (EDA)